 Bachelors of Science in Athletic Training

+THe Union College Athletic Training Program is accredited by the Commission on Accreditation of Athletic Training (CAATE).
 The Bachelors of Science in Athletic Training is a health science degree offered in the school of Nursing and Health Sciences.
 The degree provides an integrated didactic and clinical education program to prepare the students for a career as a BOC Certified Athletic Trainer.
-The program is designed to meet the standards and guidelines of an accredited education program for the Athletic Trainer, as dictated by the Commission on Accreditation of Athletic Training (CAATE).
+The program is designed to meet the standards and guidelines of an accredited education program for the Athletic Trainer, as dictated by CAATE.

 The Bachelors of Science in Athletic Training is completed over 8 semesters including pre-professional coursework and an integrated clinical education component.
 The coursework consists of 80 hours of coursework designed to provide formal instruction of the NATA educational competencies and clinical proficiencies.